-The SMB Coursework (19 required credits) within the M.A. program in the Psychology of Education (36 credit degree) is in New York City, New York, United States.
-It will therefore follow the typical calendar year and course schedules designated by Teachers College of 9:00am to 9:00pm Eastern Time (ET).
+The SMB Coursework (19 required credits) within the M.A. program in the Psychology of Education (36-credit degree) is in New York City, New York, United States.
+It will, therefore, follow the typical calendar year and course schedules designated by Teachers College from 9:00 a.m. to 9:00 p.m.
+Eastern Time (ET).

-Hybrid Learners must therefore make a decision as to whether this scheduling limits their ability to attend courses in full.
+Hybrid Learners must therefore decide whether this scheduling limits their ability to attend courses in full.
 The attendance requirement cannot be waived.

 NOTE: The remaining credits beyond our 19-credit requirements are yours to select freely.
-The question as to how many can be taken online remains dependent on online coursework availability throughout the college.
-A minimum of 19 points must be taken in Face-to-Face courses.
-Students should keep in mind the potential opportunities and challenges if they choose to be a hybrid learner.
+The question of how many can be taken online remains dependent on online coursework availability throughout the college.
+A minimum of 19 points must be taken in face-to-face courses.
+Students should consider the potential opportunities and challenges if they choose to be a hybrid learner.

 Note: Hybrid courses for domestic students meet face-to-face requirements for New York State.
-THEY DO NOT MEET FACE TO FACE REQUIREMENTS FOR INTERNATIONAL STUDENTS.
+THEY DO NOT MEET THE FACE-TO-FACE REQUIREMENTS FOR INTERNATIONAL STUDENTS.
 SEE NOTE UNDER INTERNATIONAL STUDENTS BELOW.